-Nostalgia is a common human emotion that is more prevalent in this generation.
-With the existence of social media to share our thoughts, clothes, music, emotions, choice of under garments: whatever we do is directed to the public eye as we choose to share it.
-A small example would be music streaming platforms that readily exist on our smartphones but vinyls, like many other things have made a comeback.
+Nostalgia is a common human emotion that feels more prevalent in this generation.
+With the existence of social media to share our thoughts, clothes, music, emotions, choice of undergarments: whatever we do is directed to the public eye as we choose to share it.
+A small example would be music streaming platforms that readily exist on our smartphones but vinyl, like many other things have made a comeback.
 In fact, vinyl sales have increased over the past few years by 30% since 2015.
 See, nostalgia is defined by the Oxford English Dictionary as ‘a sentimental longing or wistful affection for the past.’
-It showed in the clothes, makeup, accessories and body language of the crowd that night.
+It showed in the clothes, makeup, accessories, and body language of the crowd that night.
 A longing for something.
 More…less…new..old?

-I’LL TAKE YOU BACK TO NOVEMBER 30TH 2019.
+LET ME TAKE YOU BACK TO NOVEMBER 30, 2019.
 It was a sweaty party that I arrived too early for.
-One claypot chicken rice, two Family Mart trips and three dead phones later, the whole of REX KL was housing the likes of party go-ers and anti-socialites crooning lullabies to themselves in corners.
+One clay pot chicken rice, two Family Mart trips, and three dead phones later, the whole of REX KL was housing the likes of party go-ers and anti-socialites crooning lullabies to themselves in corners.
 Let me be very honest, it wasn’t a scene I was very familiar with, but it was one I was intrigued to explore and learn about.
 The fluidity exuding through the faces and spaces of that night would remind one to be like water in that situation.
-Be able to be wherever to be means.
-The sequins and extravagant hats, unbuttoned shirts and lingerie used as party dresses reeled me deeper into this queer other side.
+Be able to be wherever to mean.
+The sequins and extravagant hats, unbuttoned shirts, and lingerie used as party dresses reeled me deeper into this queer another side.

-Being a part of the crowd at the event that night was a new experience for someone who’s definition of a party is inclusive of five or less people getting light headed and playing charades.
+Being a part of the crowd at the event that night was a new experience for someone who’s the definition of a party is inclusive of five or fewer people getting light-headed and playing charades.
 The energy was transcendent enough for the crowd to dance hour after hour tirelessly.
 “You had to be there” was how I would imagine describing the atmosphere to someone else the next day.